bigomics/omicsplayground-doc/modules/mod0_home.rst

 .. _Home:

-Home Panel
+Load Panel
 ================================================================================

-Selecting the dataset
+Selecting a dataset
 --------------------------------------------------------------------------------

-The platform starts running from the **Home** panel.
-This panel shows the available datasets within the platform.
-The table reports a brief description as well as the total number of samples, genes, corresponding phenotypes and the collection date.
+The **Load** panel panel shows the available datasets within the platform.
+Each dataset contains a brief description as well as the total number of samples, genes, corresponding phenotypes and the collection date.

 Users can select a dataset in the table and then click on the "Load dataset" button